 In order to maximise the commercial and patient impact of his research, David divides his time synergistically between academia and industry.
 David’s industrial positions include Chief Scientific Officer of Aegate Ltd and Managing Partner of IP Asset Ventures.
 In addition, David is a trusted advisor to major biopharmaceutical companies, life science venture capital funds and international regulators.

 David completed his undergraduate studies in Biochemical Engineering at University College London with First Class Honours (Prof Chris Mason and Dr Ivan Wall), his Masters jointly at the Harvard Stem Cell Institute and Harvard Business School (Mr Brock Reeve and Prof William Sahlman), and his DPhil (PhD) in the risk:benefit appraisal of healthcare innovations at the University of Oxford (Worcester College, Prof Sir John Bell and Prof Andrew Carr).
 Post-Doctoral experience includes tenure as the Cooksey-Botnar-Saïd Fellow, the first joint post between the University of Oxford’s Medical Sciences Division and Saïd Business School.
+David holds the Regulatory Affairs Certificate (RAC, US) and a Post Graduate Diploma in Intellectual Property (PGCert IP).

 The global intellectual property landscape of induced pluripotent stem cell technologies